Michael Omoke

 Miss Julie’s Happy Valley

 after August Strindberg’s Miss Julie (1888).
-Nordic debut as a playwright—premiered at Folketeatret (Copenhagen) and at the University of the Arts Helsinki (Uniarts Helsinki).
+Premiered at Folketeatret in Copenhagen, where Michael Omoke became the first African playwright to present work at the historic venue, before travelling to the University of the Arts Helsinki (Uniarts Helsinki).
 Nordic Classics Reimagined.

 Press & reviews